Mbed-TLS/mbedtls/SECURITY.md

 The Everest variant is only used when `MBEDTLS_ECDH_VARIANT_EVEREST_ENABLED` configuration option is defined.
 This option is off by default.

-#### Formatting of X.509 certificates and certificate signing requests
+#### Formatting of X509 data

-When parsing X.509 certificates, certificate signing requests (CSRs) or certificate revocation lists (CRLs) Mbed TLS does not check that they are strictly compliant with X.509 and other relevant standards.
+This section discusses limitations in how X.509 objects are processed.
+This applies to certificates, certificate signing requests (CSRs) and certificate revocation lists (CRLs).

+Mbed TLS does not check that they are strictly compliant with X.509 and other relevant standards.
 In the case of signed certificates and signed CRLs, the signing party is assumed to have performed this validation (and the certificate or CRL is trusted to be correctly formatted as long as the signature is correct).
 Similarly, CSRs are implicitly trusted by Mbed TLS to be standards-compliant.

 **Warning!** Mbed TLS must not be used to sign untrusted CSRs or CRLs unless extra validation is performed separately to ensure that they are compliant to